srinathln7/just-dsa/graph/advanced/topological-sort/classic/README.md

 Given a list of edges representing a directed acyclic graph (DAG), the task is to find a valid topological ordering of the graph.

 ## Intuition
-Topological sorting is a way of arranging the nodes of a directed graph in a linear ordering such that for every directed edge from node u to node v, u comes before v in the ordering.
+Topological sorting is a way of arranging the nodes of a directed acyclic graph in a linear ordering such that for every directed edge from node u to node v, u comes before v in the ordering.
 This ordering is not unique, and there may be multiple valid topological orderings for a given DAG.
+It is important to note that, the graph components may not all be connected i.e. the graph need be a valid tree.

 ## Approach
 1. **Forming Adjacency Graph**: First, the code forms the adjacency graph from the given list of edges.
 It uses a map where the keys represent the nodes, and the values represent the list of adjacent nodes.